1

 • Analyzes findings and authors a comprehensive report of analysis using a mix of data analysis (charts, formulas, graphs, etc.) and written narrative.

-• Possesses proficiency relative to credit transactions and analytical skills sufficient to enable independent underwriting of commercial requests for streamlined to complex requests with limited guidance from immediate manager.
+• Possesses proficiency relative to credit transactions and analytical skills sufficient to enable independent underwriting of commercial requests for streamlined to moderate complexity requests with limited guidance from the immediate manager.

-• Ensures compliance to applicable regulations and keeps up-to-date with changes in federal regulations and FIB credit policy requirements.
+• Ensures compliance with applicable regulations and keeps up to date with changes in federal regulations and FIB credit policy requirements.

 • Completes financial performance metric covenant testing utilizing prepared financial spreads.